 - Example 1: 750 HP fuel gas booster compressor.
-Structural vibration is 10 times allowable vibration guidelines, even with very large deck girders supporting this skid (figure 2) - Example 2: Small pump system caused resonance, vibration and continual failure of drive train components on affecting reliability on a critical process. - Example 3: Brownfield project involving the installation of new compressors on an existing platform.
-This successful installation illustrates the technical requirements involved in the design and field commissioning for offshore projects.
+Structural vibration is 10 times allowable vibration guidelines, even with very large deck girders supporting this skid (figure 2) - Example2: Small pump system caused resonance, vibration and continual failure of drive train components on affecting reliability on a critical process. - Example 3: Brownfield project involving the installation of new compressors on an existing platform.
+This successful installation illustrates the technical requirements involved in the design and field commissioning for offshore projects. - Example4: FPSO with three large compressors mounted on one module.
+This case study illustrates the integrated approach between compressor skid dynamics and the structural dynamic analysis.